Developer Guide

 Description

-In TAA, the user can specify whether they have graded a Student
+In TAA, the user can specify whether they have graded a Student’s Task or not.

 Implementation